CommonAccord/GitForLaw/Model/ContractTypes-Taxonomy.md

 The immediate goal here is a taxonomy of contract forms and their component sections.
 This is a much more limited goal, but still formidible because of the vast variety of contract types and the circumstances in which they are used.

-We start on a taxonomy of contracts by identifying a taxonomy of these circumstances include: format of document, legal classification (contract, permit, amendment), businesss or government domain, language of the document, applicable law, jurisdiction for disputes, among others.
+We start on this simply, by inviting people to contribute links to them, with a few objective data points.

-Classification of legal documents by their attributes, limited here to "contracts" in the legal sense:
+This is a draft list of suggested data points for each contribution.
+The only mandatory items are the URL for the document and the name of the Submitter, but the rest are helpful and hopefully easy in most circumstances.
+Where the language is other than English, please feel free to use that language, and let us know of obstacles:

-1. The Unique Name for the form:  May be composed of the name of the publisher, the document name, and a version number or date.
+1. A Unique Name for the form:  This may be composed of the name of the publisher, the document name, and a version number or date.

 1. Location:  A URL or similar.